 Collections

 The Italian Game begins with 1.e4 e5 2.Nf3 Nc6 3.Bc4.
-White develops the knight and bishop to their most natural squares, aims the light-squared bishop at f7, and offers one of the oldest battlegrounds in all of chess.
+White develops naturally, aims the bishop at f7, and reaches one of the oldest and most versatile positions in chess.

-That simple setup hides a lot of depth.
-Italian positions can stay calm and strategic in the modern Giuoco Pianissimo or become hugely tactical in older lines such as the Evans Gambit, the Two Knights Defense, and the Fried Liver.
-For many players the Italian is the first serious opening they ever study.
+Italian positions range from calm strategic play in the Giuoco Pianissimo to sharp tactics in the Evans Gambit, Two Knights Defense, and Fried Liver.
+For many players, the Italian is the first serious opening they study.

 Related Openings